11+ Maths Preparation Guide: Get Your Child Into Grammar School

 Warning Signs: When Preparation Isn't Working

-Red Flag 1: Frustration and Overwhelm
+Red Flag 1: Frustration & Overwhelm

-Looks like: Child becomes emotional, upset, or says "I can't do this."
+Looks Like Child becomes emotional, upset, or says "I can't do this."

-Means: Content too advanced for current level.
+Means Content too advanced for current level.
 Moved to 11+ material before foundations secure.

-Do this: Return to Schofield & Sims arithmetic.
+Do This Return to Schofield & Sims arithmetic.
 Master times tables.
 Build confidence with easier content first.

 Red Flag 2: Not Remembering Topics

-Looks like: They seem to understand during the lesson but completely forget a week later.
+Looks Like They seem to understand during the lesson but completely forget a week later.

-Means: Learning isn't consolidating.
+Means Learning isn't consolidating.
 Moving too fast without sufficient practice.

-Do this: Slow down dramatically.
+Do This Slow down dramatically.
 Practice each topic daily for a full week before moving on.

-Red Flag 3: Parent-Child Relationship Deteriorating
+Red Flag 3: Parent-Child Relationship Suffering

-Looks like: Arguments every practice session.
+Looks Like Arguments every practice session.
 Child resents you.
 Both stressed.

-Do this: Get professional help.
+Do This Get professional help.
 Outsource the teaching to preserve your relationship as parent.

 SHLC 11+ Preparation Services

-One to One 11+ Tuition
+One-to-One 11+ Tuition

 • Diagnostic assessment identifying gaps